 During the second week of the workshop students will focus on designing and building an engineering prototype of their choice.

 The residential program includes overnight, supervised accommodations, all meals and snacks, plus extracurricular activities in the evenings and on the weekend.
 Students are asked to arrive Tuesday, July 5th with activities starting in the late afternoon.

-- Day Program: This is primarily a residential program but a few students will be admitted as day students.
+The day program includes all prototyping supplies, teaching assistant support, lunch, and snacks.
 Students opting for the day program may participate in all scheduled activities but will not stay on campus and breakfast and dinner are not included.
-Day program students are invited to the late afternoon activities on Sunday, July 12th with most additional activities scheduled between 9am and 5pm.
+Core workshop activities are scheduled between 9am and 5pm.

 The workshop is hosted at the Thayer School of Engineering campus at Dartmouth.

 This is a popular workshop and space is limited.
 Applications are accepted on a first-come, first-served basis.
 You are encouraged to submit your application early.

 Submitted applications are accepted based the following guidelines.